ramonlins/rlmj/README.md

 Whether you are an academic researcher, a student, or an industry practitioner, the Reinforcement Learning Fundamentals repository equips you with the necessary knowledge and tools to master the fundamental concepts and algorithms of RL and apply them to a wide range of real-world problems.
 Start your journey into the fascinating world of RL today!

-The main focus in the future will be to implement reinforcement learning algorithms through different engines (focus will be mujoco) examples. (***under development***)

 # Get start
 Inside the repository execute the following commands: